Coronavirus (COVID-19) FAQs

 Q: Who should I contact with questions and concerns about careers and internships?

 A: The Career and Professional Success (CaPS) office is still here to help you during this challenging time.
 We are offering virtual appointments with our college-based career advisors.
-To make an appointment, log into Handshake using your Butler credentials and click on “Career Center” at the top of the page.
-Beginning Wednesday, March 18 and operating each workday until further notice, CaPS staff will be online from 2:00-5:00 PM (ET) on Zoom to provide support and answer questions.
+To make an appointment, log in to Handshake using your Butler credentials and click on “Career Center” at the top of the page.
+Operating each workday until further notice, CaPS staff will be online from 2:00-5:00 PM (ET) on Zoom to provide support and answer questions.
 You can join us here.
 CaPS will soon be offering workshops via Zoom to help students.
 Watch your Butler email for details soon.

 Q: Does the Sexual Misconduct Policy apply during this time?

 A: Yes, the policy applies not only to behaviors that take place in person, but also those that take place online.
 Resources and reporting options for those who have experienced sexual misconduct are available.
 Reports of sexual misconduct can be submitted through our online report form or via email to Maria Kanger, our Title IX Coordinator, at email@example.com or firstname.lastname@example.org.
 Jules Arthur-Grable, our Sexual Assault Response and Prevention Specialist, is also available via email at email@example.com or phone call/text at 317-910-5572.
 Jules is a confidential resource who has a limited obligation to report to BUPD when certain crimes are reported.
 She does not provide names to BUPD.

 Q: Will Student Government Association offer any programming during this time?

 A: SGA leadership is hard at work developing programming and initiatives tailored to our new online learning community, and are determined to keep students engaged with one another and our campus.
 Stay connected with SGA over their social media platforms (Instagram and Twitter: @butlersga) for the most recent updates.